ben-toogood/docs/carriers/evri.md

 ---
-title: 'Evri'
+title: "Evri"
 ---

 ### Supported Services

-HutchOS Supports the following Evri services:
+Pimento Supports the following Evri services:

 - Evri Next Day
 - Evri Standard

 ### Connecting Evri

-In order to connect your Evri account to HutchOS, we require the following information:
+In order to connect your Evri account to Pimento, we require the following information:

 - Username
 - Password